 How to Apply for Teacher Loan Forgiveness

-If you’re rejected for a teacher loan forgiveness program consider refinancing your student loan to a lower interest rate, and to lower payments.
-A refinancing option is especially helpful if you're a teacher with a blend of public and private student loan debt, as refinancing multiple loans with a single lower interest rate can significantly curb your student loan debt.
+If a forgiveness program isn't possible for you, refinancing your student loan could net you a lower interest rate and lower monthly payments.
+Refinancing could be especially helpful if you're a teacher with a blend of public and private student loan debt, as refinancing multiple loans with a single lower interest rate can significantly curb your student loan debt.

 Make Payments on Time to Protect Your Credit Score